FMSoftCN/hybridos/README.md

 communication between things and an identity authentication mechanism based on blockchain technology/idea.

-### Rich connectivities
+### Rich connectivity

-On the device side, HybridOS integrates a standard peripheral and task management interface based on hBus (an enhanced edition of OpenWRT's uBus), such as networking management, sensor (like GPS and gravity accelerometer) management, and USB interface management. hBus exchanges data among apps and services in JSON, which is friendly for any programming language.
+On the device side, HybridOS integrates a standard peripheral and task management interface based on hiBus (an enhanced edition of OpenWRT's uBus), such as networking management, sensor (like GPS and gravity accelerometer) management, and USB interface management. hiBus exchanges data among apps and services in JSON, which is friendly for any programming language.

 HybridOS will provide a variety of connectivity options for the IoT devices,